-Lauren Gaskill is an author, speaker and host of the Finding Joy podcast.
+Lauren Gaskill is an author, speaker and host of the Finding Joy podcast and Finding Joy Ladies Night Out.
 She is in the process of publishing her first non-fiction inspirational book.
-When she’s not writing, Lauren loves to cook, bake and go on hikes with her husband and Cavalier King Charles Spaniel, who is affectionately named Reese after Lauren’s favorite candy — peanut butter cups.
+Diagnosed with an incurable genetic disorder (Hypermobile Ehlers-Danlos Syndrome), Lauren is passionate about encouraging others to fight for faith and keep hope alive — no matter what.
+When she’s not writing, Lauren loves to cook, bake and go on hikes with her husband and Cavalier King Charles Spaniel, who is affectionately named Reese after Lauren’s favorite candy, peanut butter cups.

 A Few More Things About Me